 EDBConnectionobject to open the connection.

-A valid connection string should specify location and authentication information for an Advanced Server instance.
+A valid connection string specifies location and authentication information for an EDB Postgres Advanced Server instance.
 You must provide the connection string before opening the connection.
 A connection string must contain:

 - The name or IP address of the server

-- The name of the Advanced Server database
+- The name of the EDB Postgres Advanced Server database

-- The name of an Advanced Server user
+- The name of an EDB Postgres Advanced Server user

 - The password associated with that user

-The following parameters may be included in the connection string:
+You can include the following parameters in the connection string:

-CommandTimeout specifies the length of time (in seconds) to wait for a command to finish execution before throwing an exception.
+CommandTimeout specifies the length of time (in seconds) to wait for a command to finish executing before throwing an exception.
 The default value is

 ConnectionLifeTime to specify the length of time (in seconds) to wait before closing unused connections in the pool.
 The default value is

-Database parameter to specify the name of the database to which the application should connect.
-If a database name is not specified, the database name will default to the name of the connecting user.
+Database parameter to specify the name of the database for the application to connect to.
+The default is the name of the connecting user.

 Integrated Security is set to